 Advantages:

-- Variable cost model tied to actual needs
+- Variable cost model tied to actual business needs

 - Immediate access to trained, experienced personnel